Fix Your Home's Plumbing Problems Like a Pro with this DIY Guide

 Are there any frequently encountered plumbing problems?

-The most common plumbing problems are dripping faucets, running toilets blocked drains, and low pressure water.
+The most frequently encountered plumbing problems are dripping taps and toilets that run, blockages in drains, as well as low pressure water.

 Is DIY plumbing safe?